Flamaros/Flamaros.github.io/_posts/2020-04-13-F-lang-lexer.markdown

 There is already a lot of sources that explain how compilers are working, so I will not repeat basics in my series of posts about the development of my language f-lang.
 Instead I prefer to share my experiences, on what it is working and what it is not.
 So I'll assume that you already have a good view of different passes that generally compose a compiler.
-If not I can only recommend you to start with the [compiler definition] on Wikipedia, after that to go more in details there is this good free book: [Crafting Interpreters].
+If not I can only recommend you to start with the [compiler definition][1] on Wikipedia, after that to go more in details there is this good free book: [Crafting Interpreters][2].
 I read only the first chapters at the moment so I can't judge for the quality and interest of all his content, but I already learned some things from it, and I like the writing style.

 ### Organization
-As I work on [f-lang] on my free time, I have to stay motivated.
+As I work on [f-lang][3] on my free time, I have to stay motivated.
 That why I will do things in the order I will felt motivated instead of constrain my self to make things in the most productive or critical way.
 Generally I like to make things working before well structured.
 In that way there is few frictions with the first versions of code I write which allows me to refine the code quickly throw multiple iterations.
 I try to put my focus on the